 19. Ideally, the degree of whiplash injury should be evaluated based on dynamic testing that represents "real world" crashes; that is, based on a vehicle acceleration that occurs in real crashes and a dummy with high biofidelity that reflects the injury mechanism, and injury indices.
 However, at present, there is still not a sufficient amount of medical data to accurately define the injury mechanism; therefore appropriate injury indices have not been developed.
 In the interim, AC.3 recommends a dynamic testing option, as an alternative to the static performance requirements in this gtr.
 A dynamic test option was proposed primarily for two reasons.
 First, a dynamic test better represents "real-world" injury-causing events and thus is expected to produce greater assurance than the static measurement option of effective real world performance.
-Second, as explained below, it is believed that a dynamic test will help to encourage continued development and use of "dynamic" head restraint systems $\frac{11}{}$ because the test is designed to allow a manufacturer the flexibility necessary to offer innovative dynamic head restraint designs.

-$[\]frac{8}{2}$ The informal group did not reach agreement on a definition of seating position, and therefore this is left to each Contracting Party or regional economic integration organization.
+$[\]underline{8}$ / The informal group did not reach agreement on a definition of seating position, and therefore this is left to each Contracting Party or regional economic integration organization.

-$[\]frac{9}{2}$ Head restraints at seating positions other than front outboard are not required to meet the backset requirements as explained later in this document.
+9/ Head restraints at seating positions other than front outboard are not required to meet the backset requirements as explained later in this document.